Asi-phe/to_do_app/README.md

 CSS
 I used it to style the html and Boostrap.
 I added the background image in my CSS.
 And all the sizing and positioning using css.
+I used JS for the strike through and to unstrike through item.
+I used php to store and delete items.